 Db2 databases include their own ST_Geometry spatial type.
 No configuration is needed to use it.

-Both SQL Server and Microsoft Azure SQL Database include two spatial types: Geometry and Geography.
+SQL Server, Azure SQL Database, and Amazon RDS for SQL Server include two spatial types: Geometry and Geography.
 You do not have to install or configure these spatial types, as they are present automatically.

 ArcGIS supports two spatial types in Oracle: ST_Geometry and SDO_Geometry.